Wireless Contact Closure 1-Way Transmitter Receiver Pair

 The distance between MirC controllers will affect reliable operation.
 MirC controllers will offer better range if two MirC controllers are within line of sight of each other.
 If it is not possible for two MirC controllers to see each other, it may be necessary to use larger antennas.
 We can provide signal repeaters for extreme circumstances, but this solution is generally not recommended unless absolutely necessary.
 Typical communication range in indoor or urban environments is 1,000 to 2,000 feet using the included antennas.
 Outdoor Line-Of-Sight Range is 4-9 miles using 2.1dB dipole antennas.
 Using high-gain antennas, 28 miles of wireless range may be possible in some Line-Of-Site locations.

 MirC controllers are typically used by our large industrial clients for a wide range of remote control switching applications.
 Typical installations include remote gate operation, remote light control, remote pump control, as well as various temperature override applications.
-Since MirC includes relays on each side, local relays are typically used for verification purposes, such as limit switches or remote door switches, indicating the remote device has completed its control function.
+MirC controllers are typically used instead of expensive trenching and drilling applications where running wire can be destructive and sometimes cost prohibitive.
+MirC is commonly used in signage applications that may require a warning light as a supplement to a standard traffic light.
+MirC is also used by our customers to provide remote operation of lights, doors, gates, motors, pumps, and valves.

 NCD manufactures several variations of MirC as well as other Mirror series devices.
 Here are some variations you may wish to consider: